Activities to Do in Varanasi

 Varanasi was once known as Kashi, the city of lights.
 Renamed after the Varuna and Asi Rivers, it shimmers and shines with millions of lights, candles, floating diyas and large Jyotis (items used for lighting during Hindu Prayers).
 The city is known for being an auspicious place to die, but still has a beating heart of its own.
 It is where physical and spiritual worlds beautifully combine.
 River Ganges here is the river of salvation, which offers Moksha or liberation from the cycle of birth and death.
 The magical Indian destination will captivate you with its Ghats and endless lines of Sadhus and Saints.

 Approx Distance From Delhi: 863 kms

-What are the things to do in Varanasi?
+Here are some of the best things to do in Varanasi: